-By the way, if you’re considering getting one brand to match another’s paint colour, I DON’T recommend it.
+By the way, if you’re considering getting one brand to match another’s paint color, I DON’T recommend it.
 Read why HERE.

-Redend Point actually has a wide range of colour partners.
-The tricky thing is that its BEST partners don’t fall within the ‘most popular paint colours‘ categories, and have us looking a bit outside of our traditional colour boxes.
+Redend Point actually has a wide range of color partners.
+The tricky thing is that its BEST partners don’t fall within the ‘most popular paint colors‘ categories, and have us looking a bit outside of our traditional color boxes.

 - lighter versions with similar undertone profiles, ie. Sherwin Williams Malted Milk